computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/CallForParticipation.md

     1. Fork the Computing in the Liberal Arts [SICSE2020 Pre-Symposium Event Repository](https://github.com/computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event).
     1. Create a branch for your submission.
     1. Add a sub-directory for your submission to the appropriate directory (_curricula_ or _challenges_).
     1. Populate your sub-directory with the materials for your submission.
+Please use a file named `index.md` for the text of your submission and copy any images or other supporting materials into your sub-directory.
 See the submission templates [Curriculum](curricula/CurriculumModelTemplate.md), [Challenges](challenges/ChallengesTemplate.md) for examples.
     1. Create a Pull Request for your branch.

   - __E-Mail__: